irishryoon/old_website/_pages/music.md

 nav: true
 ---

 Music is one of the greatest joys in my life.
 I particularly enjoy playing chamber music with friends.
 Here are a few recordings of my chamber music performances.
-I play piano.
+I play the piano.

 ### Beethoven Piano Trio in D major, Op.70 No.1 "Ghost"
 1st movement